Start building Flutter Android apps on ChromeOS

 Click Clone Flutter.

-While downloading Flutter, VS Code displays this pop-up notification:
+While downloading Flutter, VS Code displays these pop-up notifications:

 Downloading the Flutter SDK.
 This may take a few minutes.